zengjixiang/jina/docs/concepts/serving/gateway/customization.md

 (custom-gateway-health-check)=
 ## Required health-checks

-Jina relies on health-checks to determine the health of the Gateway.
-In environments like Kubernetes, Docker Compose and Jina Cloud, this information is crucial for orchestrating the Gateway.
+Jina-serve relies on health-checks to determine the health of the Gateway.
+In environments like Kubernetes, Docker Compose and Jina-serve Cloud, this information is crucial for orchestrating the Gateway.
 Since you have full control over your custom gateways, you are always responsible for implementing health-check endpoints:
 * If the protocol used is gRPC, a health servicer (for instance `health.aio.HealthServicer()`) from `grpcio-health-checking` is expected to be added to the gRPC server.
 Refer to {class}`~jina.serve.runtimes.gateway.grpc.gateway.GRPCGateway` as